Reclaimed / Reuse Water

 Is It Safe

 Yes.
 Reclaimed water is treated to extremely high levels.
 The constant monitoring for a variety of contaminates, including Primary and Secondary Drinking Water Standards ensures that the public health and the environment are protected.
+You can now email here if you have any questions in connection to the reclaim water system.

 What Should I Know